SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Any old medical alert system with a necklace, however, will not do.
 There are plenty out there with low quality monitoring services and restrictive ranges.
 That’s why we tested dozens of medical alert devices to find the best medical alert systems with necklaces.

 After spending at least two weeks with each system, we found that Bay Alarm Medical provides the top medical alert system with a necklace.
-But, they won’t be the best choice for everyone, so we’re also going to highlight Medical Guardian, ADT Medical Alert System and MobileHelp, our runners up.
-Let’s dig in.
+However, it won't be the perfect fit for everyone, so we're also going to highlight Medical Guardian, ADT Medical Alert System and MobileHelp, our runners up.
+Let's dig in.

 We tested the pendant that comes with the SOS Home module.
 The pendant was lightweight so it never strained our neck while wearing it.
 When we went out, though, we had to remember to put on the SOS Smart Watch as the pendant only works when in proximity to the SOS Home base station.